 Each of us fundraisers has our own unique experience to bring to the table.
 My experience happens to have included seven years of managing face-to-face programmes, first for two large international NGO’s then a F2F start up for a small and relatively unknown NGO.
 You may wish to consider supplementing your own in-house fundraising experience with mine as an external contractor.
 Want to consider it?
 Go to the right-hand main menu item Services for a carefully considered approach.

-If you haven’t got the budget for both your own in-house fundraiser and someone external for two days a week, make sure that next time you fill the position, you specify strong individual giving fundraising experience as an important part of that person’s experience, preferably face-to-face.
+If you haven’t got the budget for both your own in-house fundraiser and someone external for one day a week, make sure that next time you fill the position, you specify strong individual giving fundraising experience as an important part of that person’s experience, preferably face-to-face.

 “Nothing sharpens your decision-making prowess quite like establishing a new fundraising operation, with the heart-thumping expectation of growing income quickly.
 Opportunities abound but how do you make the best of them?”
 NZ case study: Four fundraising scenarios.
 What would you do?